Topological electronic crystals in twisted bilayer-trilayer graphene

 We focus first on one symmetry-broken state that appears very close to charge neutrality and around $D=0.53$~V nm$^{-1}$, within the boxed region in Fig.~\ref{fig:1}g.
 Figure~\ref{fig:1}h maps out $\rho_{xy}$ and $\rho_{xx}$ over this region near zero field.
 Remarkably, a stripe of large $\rho_{xy}$ close to $h/e^{2}\approx 25.81$ k$\Omega$ emerges from a comparably featureless background.
 The carrier density where the stripe appears, $n = 0.323 \times 10^{12}$ cm$^{-2}$, corresponds to adding one electron for every four \m unit cells ($\nu=1/4$).
 This quantized Hall resistance, concomitant with a vanishing $\rho_{xx}$, is a hallmark of an integer QAH state (Fig.~\ref{fig:1}i).
-Accordingly, the quantization of $\rho_{xy}$ persists to zero external magnetic field and up to a temperature of $T\approx400$~mK (see Extended Data Figs.~\ref{efig:ED_Tdep1} and~\ref{efig:ED_Tdep_2}), and is sharply hysteretic with a coercive field $B_c\approx 50$~mT (Fig.~\ref{fig:1}j).
+Accordingly, the quantization of $\rho_{xy}$ persists to zero external magnetic field and is sharply hysteretic with a coercive field $B_c\approx 50$~mT (Fig.~\ref{fig:1}j), up to a temperature of $T\approx400$~mK (see Extended Data Figs.~\ref{efig:ED_Tdep1} and~\ref{efig:ED_Tdep_2}).
 The sign of $\rho_{xy}$ flips abruptly across $B_c$ to form a single square loop.
-The formation of a gapped topological state with integer quantization of $\rho_{xy}$ at a doping less than $\nu=1$ necessitates the simultaneous breaking of time-reversal and translational symmetry, corresponding to a generalized AHC.
+The formation of a gapped topological state at a rational fractional value of $\nu$ is understood to correspond either to a fractional Chern insulator, or to a TEC state with simultaneous breaking of time-reversal and discrete translational symmetry.
+Only the latter scenario is consistent with the observed integer quantization of $\rho_{xy}$.

 The quantized value $\rho_{xy}=h/e^{2}$ indicates that the state has a Chern number of $|C|=1$, which is confirmed by its evolution in $n$ with out-of-plane magnetic field (Fig.~\ref{fig:2}a).
 As an applied $B_{\perp}$ modifies the degeneracy of filled Chern bands, the charge density required to reach a topological gap changes with $B_{\perp}$.
 This is described by the Streda formula, $\frac{dn}{dB} = C\frac{e}{h}$, which relates the slope of the trajectory of a gapped state in the $(n, B)$ plane to its Chern number~\cite{streda1982quantised, streda1982theory}.
 The locations of the $\rho_{xy} = +h/e^{2}$ plateau and $\rho_{xx}$ minima indeed disperse to larger values of $n$ as $\bperp$ is increased from zero, in excellent agreement with the expected slope of a $C=+1$ state.